ASTGI: Adaptive Spatio-Temporal Graph Interactions for Irregular Multivariate Time Series Forecasting: Introduction

 \section{Introduction}

-In the field of time series analysis, researchers have developed various mature forecasting models for regular multivariate time series\citep{qiu2024tfb, AutoCTS++, qiu2025tab, sun2024learning, sun2025hierarchical, niulangtime}, which are characterized by synchronized observations sampled at a fixed frequency~\citep{wu2025k2vae, qiu2025duet, wu2024catch, qiu2025comprehensive, liu2025calf, qiu2025dag}.
-However, in many critical scientific and engineering domains, time series data often exhibit irregular characteristics, posing unique forecasting challenges.
-Irregular Multivariate Time Series Forecasting (IMTSF) is a core problem in these areas, with wide-ranging applications from monitoring vital signs in intensive care units to tracking the evolution of environmental indicators in climate science.
+Irregular Multivariate Time Series Forecasting (IMTSF) is a core problem across numerous critical scientific and engineering domains.
+Its applications are wide-ranging, from monitoring vital signs in intensive care units to tracking the evolution of environmental indicators in climate science~\citep{Yao2018, Vio2013, Marlin2020, GRU_ODE, NeuralFlows, wang2023accurate, FOTraj, wu2024catch, cheng2026metagnsdformer, lu2011spatio, yang2023lightpath}.
 This type of data is fundamentally defined by two characteristics: 1) intra-series irregularity, where observations of the same variable occur at unequal time intervals, and 2) inter-series asynchrony, where observation timestamps are misaligned across different variables.
-These traits make it challenging to directly apply existing models designed for regular time series~\citep{dai2024periodicity, qiu2025easytime, hu2025adaptive, liu2024timebridge, dai2024ddn, sun2025ppgf}.
-Furthermore, despite existing research on irregular time series prediction, current methods are commonly limited by two core challenges, which impede their potential application in complex real-world scenarios.
+These traits make it challenging to directly apply existing models designed for regular time series.
+Furthermore, despite existing research dedicated to addressing irregular time series prediction tasks~\citep{liu2025rethinking, qiu2025comprehensive, qiu2024tfb, li2025TSFM-Bench, qiu2025tab}, current methodological paradigms are commonly constrained by two core challenges, which impede their application potential in complex real-world scenarios.